 - Washington

-Some states use guidelines and programs instead of laws to keep residents safe.
+Some states use additional guidelines and programs to keep residents safe.
 For example, New Jersey loans out hidden cameras to families for 30-day periods if they suspect their loved one is being abused.
 Wisconsin has a similar program.

 As more laws about nursing home cameras are considered, lawmakers must strike a balance between the safety and privacy of residents.